Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

 \subsection{Combining repeated rows}

 We show that combining repeated rows (\cref{sec:comb-repe-rows}) can significantly decrease the time dedicated to solving the sampled system.
 This does not change the sampling methodology nor the solution; instead, it merely introduces a preprocessing step that removes redundancies in the linear system.
 We rarely see repeated rows with random factor matrices since they are incoherent, but we often see repeated rows as we converge toward a solution because the leverage scores are skewed.
-Therefore, in this experiment, we use the \emph{solution} factor matrices for the Amazon tensor from a run of \cpals with rank $r = 10$ (producing a final fit of 0.3055).
-We consider the least squares subproblems for modes 1--3.